The journal is indexed in:

 The authors will be informed about possible recommendations for improving the paper and the final decision after the evaluation process.

 If the reviewers decide that the article is suitable for publication, it will be published in “Financial Studies”.
 If the reviewers ask for revision of the article, the authors can make the appropriate changes and the article will be evaluated for the second time.
-If the reviewers reject the article then the notification will be send to the authors.
+If the reviewers reject the article, then the notification will be sent to the authors.

 When the reviewers have divergent assessments for the same article, the Editor-in-Chief will decide, based on the reviews received, or will submit the article to a third specialist.

 The Editorial Board of Financial Studies considers plagiarism to be an unacceptable practice.
 Therefore, every manuscript received for publication by the journal is checked for originality.
+We employ Grammarly as our primary tool for plagiarism detection.
 If the editors or the peer reviewers detect a case of plagiarism before publication, the author(s) will be alerted and requested to clarify and/or correct the issue.
 If the analysis indicates extensive plagiarism (more than approximately 25%) the article is rejected, the author(s) is (are) forbidden to submit further articles for two years and the author(s)’s institution can be notified.